-Your star candidate receives an offer and you're sure they'll accept.
-But suddenly, they start to drag their heels.
-You're certain you've done everything right, the candidate is perfect for the job and they wanted it too.
+Imagine this scenario: Your star candidate receives a job offer and you're sure they'll accept - but suddenly, they start to drag their heels.
+You're certain you've done everything right; the candidate is perfect for the job and they wanted it too.
 But something has changed and the candidate is suddenly reluctant to sign on the dotted line.

 Don’t give up yet, there’s still plenty you can do to convince them.
 Here’s how you convince a candidate that a job offer is the right one and turn them into a bright-eyed new hire.

 Your candidate might have been the first choice for the role, but it doesn't mean they were the only good interviewee.

 Remind your candidate there's a time limit on the job offer as other (more committed) candidates are still waiting to hear if they were successful.
 This way, you'll create urgency and remind your candidate that the job is highly sought-after.